-Table 2506.02-3: Quantities of Dry Materials Per Cubic Yard for Non-Critical
+Table 2506.02-3: Quantities of Dry Materials Per Cubic Yard for Non-Critical Fluidity

-Fluidity

-Cement 100 pounds
+Cement Fly Ash 100 pounds 300 pounds

+·

 Fly Ash 300 pounds

+Fine Aggregate 2600 pounds

 Previous or alternate mix designs may be approved by the District Materials Engineer.

 2 b.
 For critical fluidity, use the basic proportioning as shown in Table 2506.02-4.

-Fine Aggregate

-Table 2506.02-4: Quantities of Dry Materials Per Cubic Yard for Critical Fluidity Cement Fly Ash Fine Aggregate 100 pounds 400 pounds 2600 pounds a-1) Provide Engineer with mix proportions meeting requirements in Article 2506.02, F. Do not exceed 100 pounds of cement per cubic yard and a total amount of cementitious material of 500 pounds per cubic yard.
+Table 2506.02-4: Quantities of Dry Materials Per Cubic Yard for Critical

+Fluidity Cement Fly Ash Fine Aggregate 100 pounds 400 pounds 2600 pounds

+- a.1) Provide Engineer with mix proportions meeting requirements in Article 2506.02, F. Do not exceed 100 pounds of cement per cubic yard and a total amount of cementitious material of 500 pounds per cubic yard. - b.2) When the design includes air entraining and water reducing admixtures, Engineer may approve the design without laboratory testing.
-2600 pounds

-- b.2) When the design includes air entraining and water reducing admixtures, Engineer may approve the design without laboratory testing.
 Engineer may require representative materials for evaluation before approval.
-When required, one week before work begins, submit samples of fine aggregate, cement, and fly ash intended for use to the Engineer. - c.3) Previous mix designs for critical flow may be approved by the District Materials Engineer.
+When required, one week before work begins, submit samples of fine aggregate, cement, and fly ash intended for use to the Engineer. - e.3) Previous mix designs for critical flow may be approved by the District Materials Engineer.
 These mixes may also be used for non critical flow. - 3 c.
 These quantities of dry materials, with approximately 70 gallons of water (mixes utilizing foundry sand may require more water), will yield approximately 1 cubic yard of flowable mortar of the proper consistency.
 The quantity of water used for the trial mix or at the project may require adjustment to achieve proper solids suspension and optimum flowability. - 4 d.
 For information, volume loss during the cure period resulting from surface evaporation, moisture migration away from the flowable mortar unit, and hydration have been observed to be less than 4% of the original volume determined in the fluid condition.
 In mixes utilizing foundry sand, additional fly ash may be required and the limit of total cementitious material will not apply.